manterolat/argo2-tracker/README.md

 Included are the PCB schematics (made in Eagle CAD) and software of the tracker and receiver, as well as the Ground Station program which runs on the tracking computer.

-The software for the tracker and receiver is written in Arduino / C++, with the Ground Station written in Python.
+The software for the tracker and receiver is written in Arduino / C++, while the Ground Station written in Python.

 ## Table of Contents